-“something great happened but, of course, there was no knowing it
+“Something great happened but, of course, there was no knowing it at that time.”

 Could she rework Patagonia’s secretive and wildly expensive Polar Fleece jackets into simple sweats for working Alaska’s frigid waters?
 Could she build a better “chew bag” that pot fishers could drop to the ocean floor and withstand the onslaught of crab and black cod picking at the contents?
 Yes and yes.

 Overall, she says, Kate built NOMAR to serve.
 To serve the fishermen, to serve her employees, and to serve her community.